The Louisville Zoo welcomes your Comments and Questions

 No, admission is included with your Zoo Membership or regular Zoo admission.
 For details, click here.

-Do you have a Zip Line and Ropes Course?
+Do you have a Zip Line?

 Do you have discounts for the military?